 By the way, this can be anything.
 This can be someone leaving dishes in the sink.
 This can be someone placing the toilet paper on the handle the opposite way.
 This can be holding a door for someone and they forget to say “Thank you” and then what?

 Keep in mind, you are already pre-wired for an argument.
 You’re uncomfortable.
 Your catabolic energy is at an all-time high.
 The chemistry in your body is responding to the direction of your thinking and next, you find yourself screaming the way our parents screamed at us and you shout something like, “How many times do I have to tell you to shut the goddamn lights off?”

-And for the record, this does not mean the lights are not important.
+For the record, this does not mean the lights are not important.
 However, this only means the lights are less important than what’s really going on.

 Now, we can go back to the idea of someone giving us a cool, one million dollars.
-If any of these triggers were pulled or noticed and someone just handed you a case of one million dollars, would you care about the lights or the toilet paper?
+If any of these triggers were pulled or noticed and someone just handed you one million dollars, would you care about the lights or the toilet paper?
 Would you lose your mind if there was a towel on the bathroom counter instead of hanging where it should be?

 The answer is 9 out of 10 times, this would not be so tragic.

 But, trigger our discomforts or experience a vulnerable feeling of loss or shake the buckets in our mind, which carry old symptoms and pains or recollections of discomforts – or even easier, rather than gain one million dollars, lose only a portion of this and then what would happen?
 Lose even more and what would happen when someone didn’t put the cap back on the tube of toothpaste?

 This is when we raise hell.

 This would suggest that the instances we face are not as important to us as our emotional chemistry and the direction of our thinking.

 What I am trying to suggest is that most arguments are projections of something else which comes from our personal inventory.